cbmr-data/cbmr-data.github.io/esrum/_sources/services/rstudio_troubleshooting.rst.txt

    :align: center

-Should your R session have grown to such a size that you simply cannot login and clean it up, then it my be necessary to remove the files containing the data that R/RStudio has saved.
+Should your R session have grown to such a size that you simply cannot log in and clean it up, then it may be necessary to remove the files containing the data that R/RStudio has saved.
 This data is stored in two
 locations: